michael2012z/BitBible/markdown/KJV/files/Gen.md

 6. So Jacob came to Luz, which is in the land of Canaan, that is, Beth–el, he and all the people that were with him.

-7. And he built there an altar, and called the place El–beth–el: because there God appeared unto him, when he fled from the face of his brother.El–beth–el: that is, The God of Beth–el
+7. And he built there an altar, and called the place El–beth–el: because there God appeared unto him, when he fled from the face of his brother.

-8. But Deborah Rebekah’s nurse died, and she was buried beneath Beth–el under an oak: and the name of it was called Allon–bachuth.Allon–bachuth: that is, The oak of weeping
+8. But Deborah Rebekah’s nurse died, and she was buried beneath Beth–el under an oak: and the name of it was called Allon–bachuth.

 9. And God appeared unto Jacob again, when he came out of Padan–aram, and blessed him.